 Deployments Overview

 A deployment is a group of identical engine instances deployed within an environment.
-A deployment defines the StreamSets engine type, version, and configuration to use.
+A deployment defines the IBM StreamSets engine type, version, and configuration to use.
 You can deploy and launch multiple instances of the configured engine.

 When you create a deployment, you select an active environment for that deployment.
 You must create and activate environments before creating deployments.